What is the Assistive Technology ?

 - Notetaking Supports - Talking notes at third level is very different from taking notes at second level because, unlike secondary school teachers who rely mostly on textbook teaching, university professors tend to "freestyle" a lot of their information, especially during lectures.
 For students with a difficulty with notetaking strategies, and keeping up with the hectic pace of notetaking within lectures, there are a range of technology supports that aim to alleviate and reduce the need for extensive written notes.
 In this group session, the Assitive Technology officer will introduce an wide range of tools (for both PC and Mac), and apps for mobile technology that can be easily adapted to make this task easier to complete.
 For more information of notetaking technologies, please click on this link to view our support page.

 - Academic Support Tools - Academic Support Tools enable students to use technology as a primary support tool for the completion of academic work.
 The Academic Support Tools group session will introduce a wide range of tools that are available to download.
-For more information on the tools available click on this link.
+For more information on the academic supports tools tools available click on this link.

 Meeting with the Assistive Technology Officer